pkkulk/Emailslicer/README.md

 # emailslicer

 ## Description
+## Description
 A simple Flask application with a form to collect email addresses and display them on a thank-you page.
+The project uses Tailwind CSS for styling.

 ## Setup
 1. Clone the repository: